 2. Coach even your best agents

 It might seem ok to leave your best agents out of coaching.
 But it’s not.
-First, it will make them feel singled-out (or not getting the opportunity to grow).
-Second, they might miss the chance to further improve their skills.
+First, it will make them feel singled out (or not getting the opportunity to grow).
+Second, they might miss the chance to further improve their telephone skills.
 Therefore, coach even your best agents along with other team members.

 The best way to get your agents to take your constructive criticism and suggestions into consideration is by starting with positivity.
 Share things that they have recently improved, or are consistently doing well.
 This will make them feel valued and increase their chances of being receptive to what comes next.